pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 In the case of already-deployed machines enlisted by MAAS, some of the possible actions may appear to be available, but either don't work or ultimately appear to fail, without affecting the actual status of the deployed machine.
 [/tab]
-[tab version="v2.9 Snap,v2.9 Packages,v3.0 Snap,v3.0 Packages" view="UI"]
-You access these actions from the "Take action" menu in the upper right corner of the machine listing.
-Note that some actions, such as "Mark broken" or "Lock," may be hidden when they are not available.
-[/tab]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages" view="CLI"]
 You can change machine state, via the CLI, with the `machine` command, which offers the following options: